bahrus/xtal-in/README.md

 Adding an event listener to an element, whose sole purpose is to bubble the event up with a different name, is a rather insulting task for the powerful and sophisticated JavaScript language to handle.
 JavaScript should only be bothered with important stuff, like reinventing the browser in an immutable abstraction layer that can time travel recursively.

 If a developer is looking at markup, and sees an event handler, and, heart beating in anticipation of what spectacular logic will be found there, finds that it is just reposting the event with a different name, can we fault the developer for asking if this is living, and making a mid-life career move?

+[As we'll see, there is an additional subtle subtext / goal to the components we are defining here --  today, in order to add event handling logic / binding, one generally needs to buy into some framework that has that functionality built into its templating syntax.
+That can be a great developer experience.
+But these solutions don't seem conducive to situations where raw HTML gets added into the document outside the perview of the framework.
+What if we want to provide glue between web components that don't buy into one template syntax?]

 This packages contains multiple elements that enable declaratively currying, as well as generating, events easily.